platformio/platformio-core/docs/projectconf.rst

 :envvar:`PLATFORMIO_ENVS_DIR`.

 .. note::
-    If you have any problems with building your Project environmets which are defined in :ref:`projectconf`, then **TRY TO DELETE** this folder.
+    If you have any problems with building your Project environments which are defined in :ref:`projectconf`, then **TRY TO DELETE** this folder.
 In this situation you will remove all cached files without any risk.